 This Chaitra Shukla Paksha Navami is also celebrated by Hindus as the birthday of Lord Rama, known as Ram Navami festival, Puja and Havan is performed after 12:00 PM till 1:00PM, by reciting Bal kanda from Ramayana in most of the cities of North-India and different parts of world.
 People celebrate Chaitra Shukla Paksha Padwa as Gudi Padwa in Maharashtra, as Ugadi in Andhra Pradesh, Karnataka and other parts of South India, as Sajibu Nongma Panba, Cheiraoba, Rongali Bihu in North-East India.

-The 9th and last day of Navratri is Ram Navami 2016, falls on 15th April this year.
+Usually the 9th and last day of Navratri is Ram Navami falls on April 4.
+2017, Navami ends on 5th April morning.

-2) Ashwin Sharadiya Navratri or Maha Navratri,also known as Sharad Navratri is one of the most devotional and auspicious period of Hindus, begins on October 1, 2016.This festival is celebrated for nine nights and ten days after the last Shraddha of Pitru Paksha, i.e. Matamah Shraddha, Amavasya which ends on 30 September, this year.
+2) Ashwin Sharadiya Navratri or Maha Navratri,also known as Sharad Navratri is one of the most devotional and auspicious period of Hindus, begins on September 21, 2017.This festival is celebrated for nine nights and ten days after the last Shraddha of Pitru Paksha, i.e. Matamah Shraddha, Amavasya which ends on 30 September, this year.

 People perform Garba and Dandiya dance as Navratri celebrations, at night.
 Devotees recite Durga Saptashati Mantras and perform Puja, Havana and Vrat according to the prescribed rituals to please nine forms of Goddess Durga or Shakti during the auspicious Navratri period.
 This is an auspicious period for starting an important event or a new business.

-1 Oct.
-Saturday Navaratri, 1st day, Pratipada: Navratri Ghatasthapana from 5:26 AM, Shailputri Puja.
+21 Sept.
+Thursday Navaratri, 1st day, Pratipada: Navratri Ghatasthapana, Shailputri Puja.

 Those who cannot observe fast for consecutive nine days, may keep fast for only two days, the first day, i.e. Pratipada and the last day, i.e. Mahashtami.
 Navaratri ends on Ashwin Shukla Paksha Navami with Kanya Bhoj and Navami Havana.

-Dussehra or Vijaya Dashami is celebrated as a significant victory of good over evil, it starts just after the Tithi Maha Navami ends.
-Vijaya Dashami is considered an important auspicious yoga period of the three Sade Teen Muhurat, for starting a new event, falls on October 11, this year.
+Dussehra or Vijaya Dashami is celebrated as a significant victory of good over evil, it starts just after the end of Tithi Maha Navami.
+Vijaya Dashami is considered an important auspicious yoga period or Muhurat, for starting a new event, falls on September 30, this year.

 Kalash or Ghatasthapana